 Location: off the A947, eight miles southeast of Turriff and 25 miles northwest of Aberdeen.

 Kildrummy is a ruined 13th century castle.
 It might be worth a visit just because of its size: this place was once massive, with particularly strong fortified walls.
-It doesn’t look like there’s much to see except the site and the base of the walls, though.
+We were too late to visit on the day we went by, so we just stopped long enough for me to take a picture through a break in the hedge.
+It doesn’t look like there’s much to see other than the walls.

 Kildrummy Castle: Open daily April-September 9:30-17:30.
 Closed the rest of the year. £5. ($6.50/€5.50).